 Attempting to minimize a na\"{i}ve sum of the three losses can cause some issues.
-For example, weighing the classification loss $\mathcal{L}_{CE}$ too high essentially makes the proposed method boil-down to vanilla few-shot learning.
-On the other hand, weighing the interval losses $\mathcal{L}_{LB}$ and/or $\mathcal{L}_{UB}$ too high may diminish learnability as the preservation of $\epsilon$-neighborhoods gets precedence over classification performance.
-Moreover, such static weighting approaches are not capable to adapt to (and consequently mitigate) situations where one of the losses comes to unduly dominate the others.
-Thus, we minimize a convex weighted sum $\mathcal{L}$ of the three losses where the weight for each loss is dynamically calculated based on a softmax across the three loss values:
+For example, weighing the classification loss $\mathcal{L}_{CE}$ too high essentially reduces the proposed method to vanilla few-shot learning.
+On the contrary, assigning very high weights to the interval losses $\mathcal{L}_{LB}$ and/or $\mathcal{L}_{UB}$ may diminish learnability as the preservation of $\epsilon$-neighborhoods gets precedence over classification performance.
+Moreover, such static weighting approaches are not capable of adapting to (and consequently mitigating) situations where one of the losses comes to unduly dominate the others.
+Thus, we minimize a convex weighted sum $\mathcal{L}$ of the three losses: